guidobouman/thesis/Documents/Thesis/Thesis.markdown

 The MYO is set to ship late 2013, early 2014.
 If it's able to deliver, it could change the way we control our devices.
 Using it as a remote for about any electronic device in our home.
 That is, if it's able to manage target selection well.
 In other words, the device should know what device you're targeting with every gesture.
 When you turn the volume of your hifi setup down, you don't want it to go back up when you try to answer an incoming phone call 5 seconds later.
 [Thalmic Labs, 2013][#Thalmic:2013]

 There is an issue with these alternative inputs though.
 It's a term from the 1980's called "Gorilla arm".
 When you use a desktop monitor with touchscreen functionality, your arms and shoulders will quickly fatigue.
 This happens because of holding your arms horizontally and reaching out to the monitor for long durations to constantly touch the screen.
 This same phenomenon could be applicable for gesture based input devices.
 The Kinect requires you to do large gestures, allowing you to use a lot of different muscles, and not stressing a couple of them for a longer period of time.
 The LEAP on the other hand (for now) relies heavily on pointing to your screen, this could replicate the gorilla arm phenomenon.
 Because the MYO is completely location & direction agnostic, it would be highly unlikely for it's users to suffer from this problem.
 [Pogue, 2013][#Pogue:2013]

+#### Voice based input
+Voice command algorhitms have been around since the 1970's.
+[Berkman, 2013][#Berkman:2013] But only recently have they become decently usable.
+Because of the high variation in voices, tonal, speed and melodic, it's hard to write good algorithms that understand each person's voice.
+Using simple commands to control a phone, to call for example a friend, van often prove difficult.

 ### Graphical interface layer
 Even in a perfect world where all data is structured semantical, The presentation layer is still freely interpretable.
 Deciding which data should be presented to the end-user at what time is something that is decided by the designer of a website.
 Websites are designed by different people and by definition will have different ways of presenting data.
 Methods and patterns can be copied.
 But in the end, designing a website is manual labor.